-Child intervention services are focused on the well-being of children, supporting families to be healthy, and ensuring children grow up in safe and nurturing homes.
+Child intervention services are focused on the well-being of children and youth, supporting families to be healthy, and ensuring children grow up in safe and nurturing homes.

 Alberta Human Services only deals with cases where abuse is caused or allowed by a child’s parent or guardian.
 If you suspect a child is being abused by someone other than a parent or guardian, please call your local police.

-Child intervention services are provided in Alberta at local offices in 10 Child and Family Services Authorities and 18 Delegated First Nation Agencies.
+Child intervention services are provided in Alberta at local offices in 10 Child and Family Services Authorities (CFSA) and 18 Delegated First Nation Agencies (DFNA).
 You can find your local office here.

 In 2012-13, approximately 12,000 children and youth were helped through Child Intervention Services.

 Average caseload per caseworker: There is no provincial comparison of average caseloads.
 The number of files assigned to a worker varies based on:

 - the type of involvement

 - the amount of time/effort required to support each child (or each case file) based on the needs of the child or the situation of the family

 As of September 2012, there were approximately 1,700 frontline child intervention staff working in CFSAs and approximately 350 staff working in DFNAs.